BodduSriPavan-111/kitikiplot/README.md

 KitikiPlot is a Python library for visualizing sequential and time-series categorical "Sliding Window" data. <br>
 (The term 'kitiki' means 'window' in Telugu)

-Genome Grid Plot Generator: <a href= "https://huggingface.co/spaces/BodduSriPavan111/genomics">🤗 HuggingFace Demo</a>
+Genome Grid Plot Generator: 🤗 <a href= "https://huggingface.co/spaces/BodduSriPavan111/genomics">HuggingFace Demo</a>

 <!--
 ## Table of Contents</h2>